 • It promotes proper alignment of your marketing and sales efforts.

 Lead scoring should not be confused as being the same as lead qualification.
 The former is a subset of lead qualification and is one of the main criteria to consider.
 Lead scoring occurs after you have acquired the lead.
-It involves comparing your new capture leads and scoring them based on your criteria, such as demographic or engagement.
+It’s about comparing your new capture leads and scoring them based on your criteria, such as demographic or engagement.

-Lead scoring can assist in creating buyer personas, enabling you to improve customer relationship management.
-It also makes tracking engagement from certain lead categories easier, which helps you optimize your marketing efforts.
-Also, it informs you on which channel to prioritize in your lead generation strategies, such as social media platforms, email, or Google ads.
+Lead scoring is a great tool to help create buyer personas, enabling you to improve customer relationship management.
+It also makes tracking engagement from certain lead categories easier, which helps you optimise your marketing efforts.
+It also provides insights into the channel to prioritise in your lead generation strategies, such as social media platforms, email, or Google ads.

 So, how do you qualify leads?
 Here is a step-by-step look at the essential criteria for finding qualified leads.